JacobRPrice/JacobRPrice.github.io/_posts/2017-12-22-Introducingtheseus.md

 ---
-layout: page
+layout: post
-title: R
+title: Introducing theseus, an R package for microbial ecology
 ---

-Much of my work is done within the R programming language.
-Its open-source nature and abundance of packages and users makes it a powerful resource for a wide variety of feilds and diciplines.

-___

-# theseus - an R package for microbial ecology
 Steven Woloszynek and I have started to develop an R package, theseus, to help microbiologists and ecologists analyze amplicon sequencing data.
 There are many packages available that focus on numerical ecology, two of the most prolific being [vegan](https://cran.r-project.org/web/packages/vegan/index.html) and [phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html).
 Each package (not just those previously mentioned) has it's own focuses, and correspondingly, positives and negatives.

 My intention for theseus is to: